Links

 Explanation

-About Inflow
+About Inflows

-1) To sell their coins - Bearish
+1) To Sell their Coins - Bearish

 This reason of action mostly leads to the price drop which indicates a bearish sign.